 Lost and Found

 Found items will be taken to the registration table.
-Left over are donated to charity.
-Please label all items taken to camp.
+Leftovers are donated to charity.
+Please label all items taken to the camp.

 Drop-off and Pick-up

 Carpooling is strongly recommended.
 To facilitate pick-up, the pack representative will give each camper a tag to hang on the rearview mirror with the camper's name and den number.
 There will be stickers on the back with each child’s name, one for each day of the week. in the pick-up line, give the sticker to the volunteer in the car rider line.

 Parents or the pack representative must pick up the hang tags at the May roundtable, and sign for them.

 Hang tags must be visible in the car rider line to pick up campers.
 Cars may pick up more than one camper as long as they have the appropriate hang tag and permission to pick up the camper (as stated in the online registration).

 If a Scout is going to be late to camp or absent, please call 314-973-6205.